RightToPrivacy/MACcleaner/README.md

 This script was created with ethical intentions to fight against surveillance abuse MAC address tracking.

-If you want to contact/have ideas/questions email: jme0719a@harford.edu
+If you want to contact/have ideas/questions email: righttoprivacy@tutanota.com

-Thanks go out to Alvaro Lopez Ortega for writing macchanger which made this process easier/quicker.
+shout out to Alvaro Lopez Ortega for writing macchanger which made this process easier/quicker.